 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes.
 By law you have the right to request access to and to correct the personal information that we hold about you.
 We will provide access to your personal information, subject to exceptions set out in applicable privacy legislation.

-If you want to review, verify, correct, or withdraw consent to the use of your personal information you may also send us an email at email@example.com to request access to, correct, or delete any personal information that you have provided to us.
+If you want to review, verify, correct, or withdraw consent to the use of your personal information you may also contact us to request access to, correct, or delete any personal information that you have provided to us.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.

 We may request specific information from you to help us confirm your identity and your right to access, and to provide you with the personal information that we hold about you or make your requested changes.
 Applicable law may allow or require us to refuse to provide you with access to some or all of the personal information that we hold about you, or we may have destroyed, erased, or made your personal information anonymous in accordance with our record retention obligations and practices.
 If we cannot provide you with access to your personal information, we will inform you of the reasons why, subject to any legal or regulatory restrictions.

-If you are concerned about our response or would like to correct the information provided, you may contact our Privacy Officer at firstname.lastname@example.org.
+If you are concerned about our response or would like to correct the information provided, you may contact our Privacy Officer.

 1.12 WITHDRAWING YOUR CONSENT

 Where you have provided your consent to the collection, use, and transfer of your personal information, you may have the legal right to withdraw your consent under certain circumstances.
-To withdraw your consent, if applicable, contact us at email@example.com.
+To withdraw your consent, if applicable, please contact us.
 Please note that if you withdraw your consent we may not be able to provide you with particular services.
 We will explain the impact to you at the time to help you with your decision.